veertuinc/anka-docs/anka-virtualization-cli/getting-started/accessing-your-vm.md

 ## Anka `view`

 {{< hint warning >}}
-We do not currently recommend using the `anka start -v` or `anka view` commands over VNC.
+**ARM USERS:** We recommend using VNC over `anka start -v` or `anka view` commands.
 By default VMs come with VNC enabled and it's far more flexible.
 {{< /hint >}}

 ### Known Issues with `anka view`

 - Chrome, Edge, and any other GPU accelerated browser will not function due to limitations in Apple's hypervisor.
 You would need to launch the browsers without GPU acceleration.
 For example, with Chrome: `/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --disable-gpu`.
-- `anka view` will not work unless you first started the VM with `anka start -v`.
+- **ARM USERS:** `anka view` will not work unless you first started the VM with `anka start -v`.
 We enable VNC for the VM by default and recommend this approach instead.

 ### With the CLI